History of Manchester: Industrial and cultural growth

 Manchester continued to be a nexus of political radicalism.
 From 1842 to 1844, the German social philosopher Friedrich Engels lived there and wrote his influential book Condition of the Working Class in England (1845).
 He habitually met Karl Marx in an alcove at Chetham's Library.

-In 1846 the Borough bought the manorial rights from the Mosley family and the granting of city status followed in 1853.
+In 1846 the Borough bought the manorial rights from Sir Oswald Mosley and the granting of city status followed in 1853.

 In 1847 the Manchester diocese of the Church of England was established.

 In 1851, the Borough became the first local authority to seek water supplies beyond its boundaries.

 By 1853, the number of cotton mills in Manchester had reached its peak of 108.
 Warehouses became commonplace in what now makes up the city centre.
-These 19th century Mancunian warehouses were often decorative and ornate for a building of such simple function.
-The most notable 19th century warehouse is Watts Warehouse on Portland Street.
+These 19th-century Mancunian warehouses were often decorative and ornate for a building of such simple function.
+The most notable 19th-century warehouse is Watts Warehouse on Portland Street.

 The Cooperative Wholesale Society was formed in 1863.
 Manchester is now home to the Co-operative Group, the largest mutual business in the world with over six million members.
 The group remained based on their listed estate in Manchester city centre.

 The outbreak of the American Civil War in 1861 saw an immediate shortage of cotton and the ensuing cotton famine brought enormous distress to the area until the war ended in 1865.

 The first Trades Union Congress was held in Manchester (at the Mechanics' Institute, David Street), from 2 to 6 June 1868.
 Manchester was the subject of Friedrich Engels' The Condition of the Working Class in England in 1844, Engels himself spending much of his life in and around Manchester.
 Manchester was also an important cradle of the Labour Party and the Suffragette Movement.

 Manchester's golden age was perhaps the last quarter of the 19th century.
 Many of the great public buildings (including the town hall) date from then.
 The city's cosmopolitan atmosphere contributed to a vibrant culture, which included the Hallé Orchestra.
 In 1889, when county councils were created in England, the municipal borough became a county borough with even greater autonomy.